nlepage/go-wasm-http-server/README.md

 - `base` (`string`): Base path of the server, relative to the ServiceWorker's scope.
 - `args` (`string[]`): Arguments for the WebAssembly module.

-## Why?

-`go-wasm-http-server` can help you put up a demonstration for a project without actually running a Go HTTP server.

-## How?

-If you want to know how `go-wasm-http-server` works, I will be presenting the project at [the FOSDEM 2021 Go devroom](https://fosdem.org/2021/schedule/room/dgo/).

-The slides are available [here](https://nlepage.github.io/go-wasm-http-talk/).

 ## Author